 For many of our clients, this is also a big public relations day, so what can we learn from the hubbub in the headlines on this most sacrosanct and granola of times?
 That’s this week’s #5Things: 5 PR Lessons from Earth Day.

+We all have that one client who refuses to experiment with social media.
+You know the guy: flip phone, toupee, horrible case of halitosis?
+Yeah, him.
 Going digital worries these folks because they can’t hold it or touch it.
 However, each year, there are more than 100 billion pieces of junk mail delivered to U.S. citizens.
 That should make you wonder about your pitches, too.

 We are inundated with crap in our mailbox and inbox that provides us with no real value whatsoever.
 What are you doing to stop that?
 What value do you provide your media contacts?
 Look at your pitches — make them short, sweet, and environmentally friendly by removing the junk.
 (That means send fewer emails overall.)

+The birth of the modern environmental movement didn’t have anything to do with Millennials or fair trade java.
 The first official Earth Day was in 1970.
 Peace, love, and the occasional puff-puff-pass made it the messaging bonanza it is today.

 In other words, some of the best things around aren’t viral sensations, and they aren’t trending on Twitter.